3 Best Solar Companies in West Virginia

 • In West Virginia, the average new home solar array is rated for up to 10.4 kW and costs $27,376.

-• Without solar, the average family spends about $1,770 per year on their energy bill.
+• Without solar, the average family spends about $1,770 a year on their electricity bill.

-• A 5 kW solar array in West Virginia has an average payback period of 12.2 years.
-That said, a system at that capacity would also save you $866.99 on your energy bill.
+• A 5 kW solar installation in West Virginia has an average payback period of 12.2 years.
+However, you would also save $866.99 on your energy bill.

-• West Virginia generates 10 MW of residential solar energy, reaching 2,660 homes and counting.
+• West Virginia generates 10 MW of residential solar energy, serving 2,660 homes and growing.

 Useful Resources